CloudJ1603/FridgeTracker/README.md

 - As a user, I want to be able to ***discard*** the expired food from the fridge tracker.
 - As a user, I want the fridge tracker can ***simulate*** the passing of days, and change the remaining days of the food items accordingly.
+## Phase 2
+- As a user, I want to be able to save my fridge tracker's data to file
+- As a user, I want to be able to load my fridge tracker's data from file